opnsense/docs/source/manual/how-tos/cloud_backup.rst

    -  In the left menu APIs -> "Drive API" -> Enable

--  Open the project and start to create an api key
+-  Open the project and start to create an API key

    -  In the left menu : APIs & auth -> Credentials
    -  Click on the button "Create new Client ID"